purplesyringa/site/blog/tiered-hashing/index.md

 As realistic inputs often contain easily extractable entropy, we can often cut corners by not using a high-quality method for producing $h$, as long as it doesn't lead to problems on the training set.

-We thus process the hashing methods in order of tiers.
+We thus support various hashing methods, ordered into tiers.
 The word "tier" comes from tiered JIT compilation, where compilers of different tiers provide faster code at expense of compilation time.
-The first hash function of sufficient quality is returned, with a fallback to further tiers if the function is ruled unusable for some reason.
+The first tier quickly produces a quality hash function that's slow in runtime.
+The next tiers try to decrease the runtime while preserving quality at the cost of increased compilation time.

 ### Quality